Bhavvv-29/project_alu/README.md

 | **ERR** | Output | 1 | Error flag for invalid instructions or parameters]. |

 ## **Timing & Working Flow**
-The ALU operates as a synchronous system with a fixed latency profile[cite: 472]:
+The ALU operates as a synchronous system with a fixed latency profile:
 * **Cycle 1 (Input Phase):** Inputs are sampled on the rising edge of the clock and stored in internal buffers (`r_opa`, `r_opb`, etc.).
 * **Cycle 2 (Operation Phase):** Internal logic processes the selected arithmetic or logical operation.
 * **Cycle 3 (Output Phase):** The final response is driven onto the **RES** bus and status flags are updated for capture.